Mosque © Judith Duk

 Damascus was of particular interest to travellers.
 As one of the oldest continuously-inhabited cities in the world, the capital brimmed with history.
 In the north, travellers celebrated the city of Aleppo for its medieval citadel (now in ruins), elaborately decorated hammans (bath houses), and ancient souq.
 It was also close to the ruins of St Simeon, perhaps one of the world's oldest churches.
 St Simeon is yet another casualty of the war.

-Syria remains an active war zone, with peace seemingly a long way off.
+Syria remains an active war zone.